6 Tips on how to Decorate a loft Apartment.

 Nothing screams “warehouse decor” more than concrete lighting.
 Concrete lighting is a raw and stylish form of loft apartment lighting that captures the look in its entirety.
-Concrete pendant lights offer a sense of minimalism that most other styles of warehouse style lighting simply can’t achieve.
+Ideal for edgy grunge bedrooms or sultry kitchens, concrete pendant lights offer a sense of style that most other styles of warehouse style lighting simply can’t achieve.
 To get the most from the concrete pendant lighting look, hang 2 or 3 over a breakfast bar to truly add a hefty dose of industrial-chic to your warehouse apartment kitchen.

 Shop the Denver floor lamp here